replicatedhq/replicated-docs/docs/enterprise/snapshots-config-workflow.md

 1. Review the limitations and considerations below.
 See [Limitations and Considerations](#limitations-and-considerations).

-1. (Kubernetes installer clusters) Go to the admin console Snapshots tab to see whether Velero was installed by the Kubernetes installer.
+1. (Kubernetes installer clusters) On the Snapshots tab in the admin console, click **Check for Velero** to see whether Velero was installed by the Kubernetes installer.
 Then do one of the following:

-    1. If Velero was installed, do the following two steps only to configure a storage destination:
+    - If Velero was installed, do the following to complete the storage destination configuration:

-        - Update the default internal storage settings in the admin console because internal storage is insufficient for full backups.
+        1. Update the default internal storage settings in the admin console because internal storage is insufficient for full backups.
 See [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).

-        - Enable access to the Velero namespace if you are using RBAC and optionally increase the default memory for the restic Pod.
+        1. Enable access to the Velero namespace if you are using RBAC and optionally increase the default memory for the restic Pod.
 See [Configure Velero](snapshots-velero-installing-config).

-    1. If Velero was not installed, proceed with the rest of this process to install Velero and configure a storage destination.
+    - If Velero was not installed, proceed with the rest of this process to install Velero and configure a storage destination.

 1. Install the Velero CLI.
 See [Installing the Velero CLI](snapshots-velero-cli-installing).